SFrost007/dotfiles/README.md

 * Setup script is modular (see README in tools/setup-modules for details)
 * Mainly built for zsh.
 Config will auto-load any .zsh files in the zsh folder
 * Custom scripts/binaries live in the `bin` folder
-* Symlinks are defined explici
+* Symlinks are defined explicitly in a setup module

 # TODO
 * Actually write setup-modules' README